 - Meet with a Gateway Academic Advisor to develop an academic plan

 The Gateway and UW-Parkside Dual Admission Agreement is valid while the student is active in the Gateway certificate program.
 The Gateway and UW-Parkside Dual Admission Agreement allows students to receive financial aid from UW-Parkside for their Gateway portion of the Dual Admission Certificate.

 In certain circumstances federal regulations allow a degree-seeking student to receive Federal Student Financial Aid from the home institution* while studying at a 'visiting' institution; this is referred to as a consortium agreement.

-In this case, UW-P is the 'home institution’, since the degree will be earned at UW-P and Gateway is the 'visiting institution.'
+In this case, UW-Parkside is the 'home institution,' since the degree will be earned at UW-Parkside and Gateway Technical College is the 'visiting institution.'